Memoization

 In computing, memoization or memoisation is an optimization technique used primarily to speed up computer programs.
 It works by storing the results of expensive calls to pure functions, so that these results can be returned quickly should the same inputs occur again.
-It is a type of caching, normally implemented using a hash table, and a typical example of a space–time tradeoff, where the runtime of a program is reduced by increasing its memory usage.
+It is a type of caching, normally implemented using a hash table.
+It is a typical example of a space–time tradeoff, where the runtime of a program is reduced by increasing its memory usage.
 Memoization can be implemented in any programming language, though some languages have built-in support that make it easy for the programmer to memoize a function, and others memoize certain functions by default.

 Memoization has also been used in other contexts (and for purposes other than speed gains), such as in simple mutually recursive descent parsing.
 In the context of some logic programming languages, memoization is also known as tabling.

 Etymology

 The term memoization was coined by Donald Michie in 1968 and is derived from the Latin word memorandum ('to be remembered'), usually truncated as memo in American English, and thus carries the meaning of 'turning [the results of] a function into something to be remembered'.
 While memoization might be confused with memorization (because they are etymological cognates), memoization has a specialized meaning in computing.